uptrace/bun-docs/docs/guide/queries.md

 ## Design

-Bun's goal is to help you write good SQL, not to hide it behind awkward constructs.
+Bun's goal is to help you write idiomatic SQL, not to hide it behind awkward constructs.
 It is a good idea to start writing and testing queries using CLI for your database (for example, psql), and then re-construct resulting queries using Bun's query builder.

 The main features are:

 - Splitting long queries into logically separated blocks.
 - Replacing [placeholders](placeholders.html) with properly escaped values (using [bun.Ident](placeholders.html#bun-ident) and [bun.Safe](placeholders.html#bun-safe)).
-- Generating the list of columns and some [joins](relations.html) from Go models.
+- Generating s list of columns and some [joins](relations.html) from struct-based models.

 For example, the following Go code: